amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 ╘═════════════╧══════════╧════════╧════════╧════════╧═══════════╛
 ```

-As expected, there is no limiting due to Insufficient SIMD VGPRs, which is in practice zero.
+As expected, there is minor limiting due to Insufficient SIMD VGPRs, which is similar to the MI210 case.
 A similar scenario is seen when running solution:

 ```
 cd solution